cderv/presentations/README.md

 This repo contains presentations I made in several places.
 These presentations are available through `https://cderv.github.io/presentations/<FOLDER_NAME>`

 Some of the presentation are also hosted elsewhere but are linked here.
+Redirects from `https://cderv.github.io/presentations/<FOLDER_NAME>` to the actual hosting locations are provided for convenience.

 ## Currently Online